Autumnnus/ck3-machine-translation/README.md

 5. Configure target language in src/index.ts (default is Turkish)
 6. Run `npm run start`

+## Notes
-Note: Marked rows will not be translated such as `# Translated!`
+- Marked rows will not be translated such as `# Translated!`

-You can also check non required other tools like merge-translated-yml and yml-translate-pointer.
+- You can also check non required other tools like merge-translated-yml and yml-translate-pointer.
 These are optional tools for my development.